-As described in Note 1, the District has prepared these financial statements using accounting practices prescribed or permitted by Washington State statutes and the Accounting Manual.
+As described in Note 1, the District has prepared these financial statements to meet the financial reporting requirements of Washington State statutes using accounting practices prescribed by the Accounting Manual.
 Those accounting practices differ from accounting principles generally accepted in the United States of America (GAAP).
 The difference in these accounting practices is also described in Note 1.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Mount Vernon School District No. 320, as of August 31, 2013, and the changes in financial position thereof for the year then ended in accordance with the basis of accounting described in Note 1.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Mount Vernon School District No. 320, as of August 31, 2014, and the changes in financial position thereof for the year then ended in accordance with the basis of accounting described in Note 1.